The Project

 This website was created by education researchers and teachers to design open-access resources for teachers to discuss the concepts in the discipline of Science, Technology, Engineering and Mathematics (STEM) through diverse, equitable lenses.
 The lesson plans provided focus on the perspectives in the margin and embracing diverse forms of knowing.
 They are also centered around stories to bring storytelling into the STEM learning spaces.

-The Illustrator Statement
+The Project Illustrator

 This project was funded by a SSHRC Insight Grant 435-2020-0134 (PI: Miwa A. Takeuchi)